Clinical Psychologist Lecturer

 - Acquire grant funding for research through project grants, fellowships, studentship funding and other sources

-- Contribute to the DClinPsy programme, including the supervision of DClinPsy research dissertations.
+- Contribute to the DClinPsy programme, including quality assurance and commissioning processes.
 The nature of the DClinPsy responsibilities will depend on programme delivery needs and may change over time.

 - Undertake supervision of doctoral students (both PhD and DClinPsy students), and support studentship applications.

-- Contribute, where relevant, to other teaching programmes offered by the Psychology department, and wider University
+- Contribute, where relevant, to other teaching programmes offered by the Psychology department and Faculty.

 - Supervise staff and ensure their effective development